tiagojsag/playbook/guidelines/professional-guidance.md

-## How objectives and results work and could be written.
+## How objectives and results work and could be written

 Each quarter, before meeting with your guide, you will write down what you want in your professional life in the form of objective and results.
 Why this way?
 It’s a format used widely across many organisations that allows you to capture what you want to aspire to with some stepping stone results along the way.
 They’re often referred to as OKRs.